 Not getting worse could be a worthy goal for any employee health and wellness programs.
 If we can just get employees to stop gaining weight, we would be making progress.

 There is one weakness that almost all employee health and wellness programs have.
 After 30 years of evaluating dozens and dozens of programs it has become clear that it is difficult to impossible to get large groups of employees to reach and maintain a healthy body weight.
 The obesity epidemic is caused by a variety of cultural factors and helping employees lose weight has proven to be exceptionally difficult.

 While the workplace wellness statistics suggest that helping people improve blood cholesterol, blood pressure, and blood glucose is possible, helping people lose weight and keep the weight off has proven to be hard to do.
 Then again, no weight loss program is good at doing this.
 There is some hope.
 Recently, the RAND report showed some promising results:

-If the focus of your wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
+If the focus of your employee health and wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
 The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight, in fact, most people in the United States and in the industrialized world gain weight every year.